jadermcs/jadermcs.github.io/posts/Linear-Ensemble.md

 <img src="/images/output_5_0.svg" width=600px>

-First I load the chart libraries that I will use throughout the text, set the style and color palette for the chart, then set up a _prices_ dataframe to receive two columns of values, one with the price without transformation, the other with the transformed price by log1p ($ log (x + 1) $) function.
+First I load the chart libraries that I will use throughout the text, set the style and color palette for the chart, then set up a _prices_ dataframe to receive two columns of values, one with the price without transformation, the other with the transformed price by log1p ($log(x + 1)$) function.

 ```python